z1digitalstudio/developers-handbook/templates/z1_pull_request_teamplate.md

 ### Description
 Please add some context about your PR and screenshot/screen recording if it's possible.

-💔Thank you and happyy coding!
+💔Thank you and happy coding!